-In the northeast, the Boko Haram insurgency has affected more than 14 million people, and more than eight million are in need.
+In the northeast, the Boko Haram insurgency has affected more than 14 million people, and more than seven million are in need.?
 After 10 years of conflict the group continues to carry out high-profile attacks against the military and civilians in Borno, Yobe, and Adamawa states.
-An escalation of Boko Haram attacks has been observed in the last six months in Borno state.
+In 2019, an escalation of Boko Haram attack in Borno state has been observed.
 Some 800,000 people in northeast Nigeria are entirely inaccessible.?

 Violence between herders (also known as pastoralists) and farmers has continued for decades in Nigeria’s Middle Belt states of Taraba, Benue, Kaduna, Plateau, Nasarawa, and Adamawa.
 Farmer-herder clashes left more than 1,300 people dead and displaced 300,000 people across the country from January-June 2018.
 There is a lack of recent available data on the amount of people affected by farmer-herder violence.?